 For most office workers around the world, lunch is a meal eaten away from home.
-Although schedules and shifts can vary, people tend to eat breakfast before heading off to their job for the day, and dinner after they return.
-But lunch, at least five days of the week, is typically consumed on the job, or on the go near the office.
-The type of meal varies quite a bit from place to place, though, in style and content.
+Although schedules and shifts can vary, people tend to eat breakfast before heading off to their jobs and dinner once they return.
+But lunch is an office thing.

-Some opt for grabbing a bite at a local restaurant when lunchtime rolls around, others get takeout for timing reasons, and many office workers prefer the convenience and cost-savings associated with bringing a pre-prepared lunch each day.
+Some employees opt for grabbing a bite at a local restaurant, others get takeout for timing reasons, and many prefer the convenience and cost-efficiency associated with bringing a pre-made lunch.
 Some folks eat smaller meals on shorter breaks, while others opt for larger meals and longer breaks.

-The actual food obviously varies as well.
-Many lunches consist of a single food or a main and a side, but others have a well-balanced trio or quartet of different foods in one meal.
-Meat is generally included (but not always), but the portion of the meal it takes up can be minimal or substantial.
-A starch might be contained as part of the main (like in a sandwich or pasta dish), or it could be a side, like rice.
-The assorted fruits and vegetables depend on the region too.
+Many lunches consist of a single food item or a main dish with a side.
+But others have a well-balanced trio or quartet of different foods in one meal.
+Meat is generally included (but not always).
+A starch might be involved as part of the main dish (like in a sandwich or pasta dish) or as side, such as rice.
+The assorted fruits and vegetables depend on the region, too.

-The point is, something as simple as lunch can be drastically different from location to location.
-Although every individual has his or her own preferences, we took a look at an average office lunch in 10 different countries around the world, and here are the results.
+Something as simple and commonplace as lunch can be drastically different depending on where you are.
+Although every individual has his or her own preference, here’s a look at average office lunches in various countries around the world.